vladsavelyev/wdl-workflows/README.md

 #### Authentication

-By default, Cromwell will use the account that's currently authenticated with `gsutil` on the current computer.
+By default, Cromwell will use the account that's currently authenticated with `gcloud` on the current computer.
 It's possible to configure Cromwell to use a service account, see the [Cromwell: Google Backend](https://cromwell.readthedocs.io/en/stable/backends/Google/) for more information about configuring Cromwell to authenticate using a service account.

 ### Running workflows